stracker-phil/autogen-studio-docker/readme.md

 docker-compose down
 ```

-## Custom Initialization Logic

-During the container setup, a script modifies the database path in the application's entry script to point to a mounted directory on the host machine.
-This ensures that the SQLite database is mirrored to the host, mainly to persist your data when rebuilding the container.

-See `config/boot.sh` for the relevant code.

 ## Customization

 If a custom [Skill](docs/skills.md) requires an API key or other private data, add those items to the `.env` file and restart the docker container: